marginexchange/margin.exchange-rest-api/README.md

 TYPE | Yes | "BUY" or "SELL"
 ORDER_TYPE | Yes | "market" or "limit" or "stop" or "conditional" QTY | Yes | Order qty.
 General Precision Rules apply.
-PRICE | Yes | Order price. (stop/conditional trigger price stop/conditional orders) General Precision Rules apply.
+PRICE | Yes | Order price. should be "0" for market orders. (stop/conditional trigger price stop/conditional orders) General Precision Rules apply.
 EXCHANGE_TYPE | No | "exchange" or "margin". default is "exchange" HIDDEN | No | "1" or "0".
 Default is "0"
 POST_ONLY | No | "1" or "0".
 Default is "0".
 "1" = will cancel order if it is going to execute immidiately